Solicitors Regulation Authority

 Resolution supports the development of family lawyers through its national and regional training programmes, through publications and good practice guides and through its accreditation scheme.
 Resolution also trains and accredits mediators and is the only body providing training and support for collaborative lawyers in England and Wales.

-Members of Resolution at LDJ Solicitors include: Mrs Samantha Chater, Solicitor and Miss Natasha Abel.
+Members of Resolution at LDJ Solicitors include: Miss Natasha Abel.

 The Society of Trust and Estate Practitioners (STEP) is the leading worldwide professional body for practitioners in the fields of trusts, estates and related issues.
 STEP members help families plan their long term financial future, facilitating good stewardship and financial planning across future generations.
 STEP members also help families comply with the often complex tax rules surrounding trusts, estates and inheritance.